 At least three weeks prior to departure, ensure that the following documents are submitted to Humber Global.

-Please enter your information in the travel registry as soon as you are able to, and at least 4 weeks in advance of your travel date.
+Please enter your information in the HALO registry as soon as you are able to, and at least 4 weeks in advance of your travel date.
 Information collected in the registry allows Humber to monitor student safety, mitigate travel risks, and provide assistance where feasible in cases of out-of-province emergency.